MarcelBecker1/reverseproxy/README.md

 ## General

-Client -> Reverse Proxy -> Server for matchmaking -> GameServer (actual resources)
+Client -> Reverse Proxy -> GameServer (actual resources)

 Client authenticates to proxy

-Proxy finds server or starts new one
+Proxy finds server or starts new one (server selection)

 Proxy forwards auth

 Server can send stuff (config) back to client via proxy

+Connection can be closed from both sides

 ## Stuff to consider

 - TCP connections (handshake, packet format)
+    - Framing of messages as we want to use raw tcp
 - Filter bad actors (can be filtered by rules, but for now maybe just allow all)
 - Authentication (probably also allow everyone for now)
 - Server assignments
+    - How do we keep track of servers?
+SQLite?
+Something simpler?
 - What if Client closes connection -> Server should close connection

 Need simulation to test it